FAIRChemistry/chromatopy/docs/supported_formats.md

 # Data Preparation

+`chromhandler` supports two fundamental analysis workflows:

+__🎯 **Calibration Mode**__
+- **Purpose**: Create calibration curves from standard samples
+- **Input**: Peak tables of standard samples
+- **Output**: Calibration models for concentration calculation
+- **Typical use**: External standards, method validation

+__⏱️ **Timecourse Mode**__
+- **Purpose**: Track analyte concentrations over time
+- **Input**: Peak tables of reaction mixtures at different time points
+- **Output**: Time-resolved concentration data, EnzymeML documents
+- **Typical use**: Enzyme kinetics, reaction monitoring

+For facilitating swift processing of data, it has to be organized in a specific way.

 ## 📂 Data organization

-`chromatopy` requires a specific organization of the measurement data of a time-course or calibration series.
+`chromhandler` requires a specific organization of the measurement data of a time-course or calibration series.
 The scope of one analysis run is therefore eighter a single sample which is measured over time or a calibration series with multiple samples for different concentrations.

 !!! example
     An exemplary consisting of calibration mensurements and time-course data should be organized as follows: